The Psychology Department reflects our 100-year history and our future by honoring our retiring professors and welcoming new faculty.

-On November 1st, we will commemorate the career of Professor Geoff Loftus, who retires this year after an impactful 45-year tenure with the University of Washington.
+We commemorate the career of Professor Geoff Loftus, who retires this year after an impactful 45-year tenure with the University of Washington.
 With a focus on visual perception, Geoff Loftus and his lab have made discoveries in the topics of face memory, eyewitness testimonial, and visual hindsight bias.
-You can join us in honoring Geoff’s legacy by attending Measuring Mind and Brain, a farewell lecture by Geoff and his Stanford University colleague Brian Wandell.
-Find more information and register here.

 Simultaneously, we welcome Assistant Professor Noah Snyder-Mackler from Duke University, where he recently completed postdoctoral work on the social determinants of health.
 Noah is the recipient of many NIH and NSF awards and brings with him an award-winning team of postdocs and graduate students.

 Drs.
 Loftus and Snyder-Mackler are just two of many UW Psychology faculty conducting groundbreaking research that shapes how we understand human behavior and how we can better promote healthy minds and society.
 Join us in celebrating them by getting to know them below:

 - Tell us a bit about your background and history at University of Washington.

 I arrived at the University of Washington in 1972.
 Coming from New York where I'd been a postdoc, Seattle seemed pretty small.
 But I quickly grew to love the city and the University of Washington.